Evolving

 We use extraterrestrial insoluble organic matter imported by carbonaceous meteorites (from Mars, the asteroid belt, and other solar system bodies) as an abiogenic comparison for modern and fossil biogenic organic matter.
 Statistical analyses of compositional data allow us to define the molecular fingerprint shared by all Life as we know it, and reveal compositional features (apomorphies) that are diagnostic of increasing complexity (ranging from prebiotic mixtures to the first cellular structures preserved in the fossil record on Earth).

-molecular characterization with in situ observed experimental pressure- and temperature-alteration and theoretical models based on physical variables, to elucidate the origin(s), diversity, and evolution of earliest Life on Earth and elsewhere in the solar system.
+We combine techniques allowing for molecular characterization with in situ observed experimental pressure- and temperature-alteration and theoretical models based on physical variables, to elucidate the origin(s), diversity, and evolution of earliest Life on Earth and elsewhere in the solar system.

 Our group explores the foundational mechanisms of templated biomineralization across modern prokaryote and eukaryote systems to reveal how different protein features translate into mineralogies.
 For modern biominerals, we integrate data on the proteomic make-up, molecular structures, and spatially resolved post-translational modifications in the context of organo-mineral interactions.
 We experimentally model the pressure- and temperature-alteration (relevant for fossilization processes) of biominerals, and refine our proxies to allow for the integration of data for modern and fossil samples.

-evolutionary mechanisms involved in the independent emergence of biominerals and [2] their clade-specific adaptation potential to long-term climatic and ecological perturbations, with special emphasis on marine calcifiers involved in carbon fixation.
+We leverage these insights to unravel [1] the evolutionary mechanisms involved in the independent emergence of biominerals and [2] their clade-specific adaptation potential to long-term climatic and ecological perturbations, with special emphasis on marine calcifiers involved in carbon fixation.
 Our group translates this information into bio-inspired climate solutions.

 Life finds a way: do physiological and reproductive trade-offs determine the fate of organisms during mass extinctions?